DiegoHitzges/Learning-Depths-from-Events/README.md

 # Learning Depth from Event-based Ray Densities

 This is the repository for the conference paper ...
 The aim is to learn depth from event-camera data.
 For this, we employ a mix of a geometric and a learning based approach by processing the events into disparity space images (DSIs), filtering these for condfident pixels and then extracting a sub-area of the DSI around it.
-These Sub-DSIs are then fed into a neural network to estimate depth.
+These Sub-DSIs are then fed into a 3D-Convolutional GRU neural network to estimate depth.

 ![Alt Text](assets/Framework_cropped.png)